ska-telescope/developer.skatelescope.org/src/tools/containers/orchestration-guidelines.rst

 .. admonition:: Prerequisites

   - Verify that Docker, kubectl, Minikube and Helm are installed and working properly - refer to :ref:`verify-k8s`.
-  - The required docker images have been uploaded to and are available from `Nexus <https://nexus.engageska-portugal.pt/#browse/search/docker>`_, see `docker upload instructions <uploading-docker-nexus.html>`__
+  - The required docker images have been uploaded to and are available from `Central Artefact Repository <https://artefact.skao.int/#browse/search/docker>`_, see `docker upload instructions <uploading-docker-nexus.html>`__

 To integrate a helm chart into the `SKAMPI` repo, follow these steps: